20 Irresistible Reasons to Fall in Love with Brittany

 The heritage

 The Bretons and Celtic people all help make up the Bretons of Brittany.
-Bretons have a cultural history which is unique.
-Today festivals are still held to honour their heritage.
-Food, religion, music such as bag pip music, clothes, language and myths all contribute to the heritage of Brittany’s people.
-The myth of Merlin the powerful magician was started in the region.
-You can also visit the forest where legend has it King Arthur rode.
-Today the Brittany language called Breton only has 250, 000 to 500, 00 speakers still it continues to survive.
+Bretons have a unique cultural history.
+Today, festivals are still held to honour their heritage.
+Food, religion, music such as bag pip music, clothes, language, and myths all contribute to the heritage of Brittany’s people.
+The myth of Merlin, the powerful magician, was started in the region.
+You can also visit the forest where legend has it that King Arthur rode.
+Today, the Brittany language called Breton only has 250, 000 to 500, 000 speakers, yet it continues to survive.

 Stripes